pgilad/www.giladpeleg.com/content/blog/aws-sns-topic-subscription-with-pagerduty-terraform/index.md

 ## Pagerduty Service

 Create a new Service in Pagerduty with your favorite definitions.
 Then add a new `Amazon Cloudwatch` integration:

 ![Pagerduty service adding a new integration](pagerduty-add-integration.png)

 The next step is to find the integration endpoint.
-Click on the integration name when inside the service "Service Details" page.
+Click on the integration name when inside the "Service Details" page.
 Then you'll find your integration endpoint:

 ![Pagerduty integration endpoint](pagerduty-integration-endpoint.png)